-Farmers markets are considered an essential food access point for Philadelphia residents and we are committed to ensuring they remain open and are a safe location for shoppers.
+Farmers markets are considered an essential food access point for Philadelphia residents and The Food Trust is committed to ensuring that markets remain open and are a safe location for shoppers.
 The Food Trust will follow any and all safety measures in accordance with Philadelphia and Pennsylvania Health Department guidelines.
-COVID-19 rules and regulations are evolving, and The Food Trust follows the current CDC guidelines.
+Regardless of vaccination status, you should isolate yourself from others when you have COVID-19.
+You should also isolate yourself if you are sick and suspect that you have COVID-19 but do not yet have test results.
+Full recommendations, including COVID-19 Prevention Actions can be found on the CDC website.